TobyFenn/how-to-make-rain/docs/index.md

 This guide provides a comprehensive overview of cloud seeding, its processes, meteorological conditions, and scientific studies.
 I am writing this to use as a reference to build upon as I learn more about the field.
 But it is designed for anyone interested in weather modification techniques.

 This site is a living document, continuously updated with information as I learn more.
-For suggestions, corrections, or contributions, please contact me (toby@makerain.com).
+For suggestions, corrections, or contributions, please contact me (tfenner@usc.edu).

 ## Cloud seeding, as fast as possible